cppforlife/SchemeShortcuts/README.md

-SchemeShortcuts is an Xcode 4 plugin that lets you to define custom shortcuts to quickly switch between Xcode schemes.
+SchemeShortcuts is an Xcode 4 plugin that lets you define custom shortcuts to quickly switch between Xcode schemes.
+After Xcode switches to specified scheme, `Product > Run` menu action is automatically run.

 * Install by building this project